HorizonRDK/tros_en/docs/quick_demo/demo_tool.md

 The log output shows that the webserver has been started, and hobot_image_pub, hobot_codec_republish, and websocket are all running properly.

-To view the image display effect, open a web browser on the PC and enter <http://IP:8000> (where IP is the IP address of the Horizon RDK/X86 device):
+To view the image display effect, open a web browser on the PC and enter <http://IP:8000> (where IP is the IP address of the Horizon RDK):

 ![hobot_img_pub](./image/demo_tool/show.png )